dequelabs/cauldron/docs/readme.md

 Frontmatter can also include:

-- `deprecated` - boolean value flagging the component as deprecated (which display a tag and display component in a separate deprecated section)
+- `deprecated` - boolean value flagging the component as deprecated (which displays a tag and displays component in a separate deprecated section)
 - `path` - Used when the url path needs to be different than the default name of the mdx file

 ### Writing Good Documentation